dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

-# CodeCommit Pull Request to CodeBuild
+# AWS Lambda for CodeCommit Pull Request to CodeBuild

 A process to trigger a CodeBuild job when a CodeCommit pull request is made This is achieved by setting an SNS notification on the CodeCommit project,